mohamedan4/Power-Zone-Website/README.md

 Want to see the website without downloading the project?

-A short video showing the website is available in the `Assets` folder.
+A short video showing the website is available on YOUTUBE.
 It gives you a quick look at the main pages, navigation, animations, and interactive features.
+[Watch the Project Demo] (https://youtu.be/CmwjdVyOaX4?si=QnvgKQmUGgTPUUSq)
 ---
 ---